Data Protection Privacy Notice

 Retention Periods Of The Information We Hold

-Within NHS Forth Valley we keep personal information as set out in the Scottish Government Records Management: NHS Code of Practice (Scotland) Version 2.1 January 2012.
-The NHS Code of Practice sets out minimum retention periods for information, including personal information, held in different types of records including personal health records and administrative records.
+Within NHS Forth Valley we keep personal information as set out in the Scottish Government Records Management Health and Social Care Code of Practice (Scotland) 2020.
+The Code of Practice sets out minimum retention periods for information, including personal information, held in different types of records including personal health records and administrative records.
 As directed by the Scottish Government in the Records Management Code of Practice, each department must maintain a retention schedule detailing the minimum retention period for the information and procedures for the safe disposal of personal information.